gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 - [formatting inline code and code blocks](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)
 - [adding images to articles](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images).
-  If the images aren’t already hosted somewhere else on the web, you’ll need to put them online yourself.
+  If the images aren't already hosted somewhere else on the web, you'll need to put them online yourself.
   A good way to do this is to commit them to a GitHub repository of your own, then push them to GitHub.
   Then you can right click the image and copy its image source.
 And don't forget image alt text for accessibility!
   For help with crafting efficient screen reader text, refer to the [W3C's alt decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/).